 How Neutering Can Help

 Neutering your male dog can help curb many of the negative behaviors associated with sexual maturity, such as marking, mounting and roaming.
-It can also reduce aggression.
-Neutering also prevents testicular tumors and can reduce the possibility of prostate problems, perianal tumors and hernias.
+It can also reduce some types of aggression.
+Neutering may help reduce the possibility of benign prostatic hyperplasia (enlarged prostate gland), perianal tumors and hernias. testicular tumors.

 Now you know: Male dogs don't go into heat.
 But that doesn't make their sexual maturity any less challenging for them or for their pet parents.
 Be sure to talk to your vet to discuss how to deal with your dog's behaviors, especially if he hasn't been neutered.